Table of Contents

 - Information: such as Successful windows update.

-Here in the chart, critical Errors are shown by red circles, warnings are shown by yellow triangles, and information are shown in blue circles.
+Here in the chart, critical Errors are shown by red circles, warnings are shown by yellow triangles, and information is shown in blue circles.
 Note that: Warning and information are not taken while calculating the stability index.

 When you click on any row in the chart, you will get respective date failures(if any)/warning(if any)/information(if any) just below the chart.